swarajitroy/CKS/monitoring_logging_runtime_security/A02_Audit_Logging.md

 Now enable auditing in this kubernetes cluster.
 Create a new policy file that will only log events based on the below specifications:

+## Example Audit Requirement
+---

+Any pod **deleted** from a namespace called **production** should be audited in a log file - located in host at /var/log/swararoy-kube-audit/kubeprod-audit.yaml

 Namespace: prod
 Operations: delete